NMSU-ISA/LTVsystems/docs/src/reflectors/reflector.md

 $\mathsf{f}(\bm{\xi}) = \sum_{n} \mathsf{\alpha}_n \delta(\bm{\xi} - \bm{\xi}_n).$

 Note that the reflection coefficients take negative values since we assume that the voltage is fixed at the reflector's end.

+We provide the geometry of the reflection from the position $\bm{\xi}$ due to the source as follows

 ![](https://raw.githubusercontent.com/NMSU-ISA/LTVsystems/main/docs/src/assets/Reflector_geometry.png)